Posted by

 Bicycling West Cliff Drive, Santa Cruz with my friend Gerri Dayharsh.

-How did I come to love cycling?
+How did I come to love being on my bike?

 Here’s how it all started….